XpiritBV/hol-xamarin-beyond-the-basics/hol/hol-05/Readme.md

 ![Fill in property values](./screenshots/set_property.PNG)

-## Prepare a google firebase anaytics workspace
+## Prepare a Google Firebase analytics workspace
-First you need to goto the google Fire base portal and register for your app the use of analytics.
+First you need to goto the Google Firebase portal and register for your app the use of analytics.
 This is done by selecting analytics in the left pane and then select Enable Analysis.
 You can find a screenshot below:

 ![Firebase Portal](./screenshots/enable_analytics_firebase.png)

 In this screen select the Enable Google Analytics button.
 You will now get a screen, where you link your firebase account to Google analytics.
 This is the analytics we created in the previous step, so now it is just a matter of linkeng the two together.

-Select in the dropdownbox, the analytics account you want to use, as shown below:
+Select in the dropdown, the analytics account you want to use, as shown below:

 ![Select google analytics account](./screenshots/select_analytics_account.png)

-Now the two accounts are linked and we can now start with the generation of telemerty data.
+Now the two accounts are linked and we can now start with the generation of telemetry data.
 For this we need to tell our app, which account we use in firebase and analytics.
-For this to work, we need to save a file called google-services.json and we need to add this to our android project.
+For this to work, we need to save a file called `google-services.json` and we need to add this to our android project.
 When you add the file to your project, ensure the Build Action for this file is `GoogleServicesJson`

 ## Use analytics with Microsoft AppCenter
-If we want to use Microsoft analytics, then we need to create an Appcenter account.
+If we want to use Microsoft analytics, then we need to create an AppCenter account.
 If you not already own an AppCenter account, you can sign up for a free account.

-In Appcenter you need to create a new app and then do this twice.
+In AppCenter you need to create a new app and then do this twice.
 One for the android and one for the iOS app.
 The moment you create the app, you get access to the appcenter portal and there you can select `Analytics`

 The analytics will show up here in the portal, the moment we start sending data to appcenter.
 You can also export the data to application insights, which is part of Azure.
-This creates the abillity to combine telemetry from your various souces, back into one holistic view of your application, including a server side view.
+This creates the ability to combine telemetry from your various souces, back into one holistic view of your application, including a server side view.

-# TODO:Screenshots and steps settign up appcenter
+# TODO:Screenshots and steps setting up appcenter

 ## <a name="2"></a>2.
 Add the code to the app to generate analytics data for Microsoft AppCenter

 When we use Microsoft AppCenter, we only need to add NuGet packages to the Generic project.
-For this goto the NuGet PAckage manager for the project `ConferenceApp`
+For this, go to the NuGet Package manager for the project `ConferenceApp`

-In the Nuget package manager, select two packages. `Microsoft.Appcenter.Analytics` and `Microsoft.Appcenter.Crashes`.
-The moment these packages are added, we then goto the `App.cs` file and in this file we add the following lines to the method `OnStart()`
+In the Nuget package manager, select two packages: `Microsoft.Appcenter.Analytics` and `Microsoft.Appcenter.Crashes`.
+The moment these packages are added, we then go to the `App.cs` file and in this file we add the following lines to the method `OnStart()`

 ``` c#
 protected override void OnStart()